lladney/COMP483-Group-Project/README.md

 ## Inputs
 The only file needed to execute this code is **AAPipeline.py**.
 The R code found in **CorrelationMxs.R** can be run after the Python code using one of the generated output files (protein.csv).
-Once the .py file has been downloaded and the user runs the module, the user will be prompted to enter several inputs:
+Once the .py file has been downloaded, the user will need to change the paths specified for output_file and output_file2.
+After the paths have been changed and the user runs the module, the user will be prompted to enter several inputs:

 **a.  _Enter email:_**